Exterior Door Painting Cost

 Primer Paint

-Rather than a topcoat, primer is essential a base layer to ensure better paint adhesion and durability.
+Rather than a topcoat, primer is essentially a base layer that ensures better paint adhesion and durability.

 Pros